ExoQuery/terpal-sql/README.md

 //> List(JsonExample(1, Person(name=Joe, value=30)))
 ```

+You can find more examples using JSON columns in the [Json Column Examples](terpal-sql-jdbc/src/test/kotlin/io/exoquery/sql/examples/JsonColumnExample.kt)
+documentation.

 #### Using the JsonValue Wrapper

 If you want more explicit control over how JSON data is encoded/decoded you can use the `JsonValue` wrapper.